wesleyfongchong/website-content/post/web-platform-api/javascript-async-defer/index.md

 ### No defer or async, in the head

-Here's how a page loads a script without neither defer or async, put in the `head` portion of the page:
+Here's how a page loads a script without either defer or async, put in the `head` portion of the page:

 ![Without defer or async, in the head](without-defer-async-head.png)